hp-no/eco-party/wmc_environment/content/blog/_index.md

     main:
         weight: 2
 ---
 Welcome to the Blog section.
-Here you can find relevant posts on environmentally related matters, things that are good to know, written pieces on enviro-news, and more.
+Here you can find relevant posts on environmentally related matters, things that are good to know and more.

 V